kh-eng-rmit/A2-Group-39-Git/README.md

+## Kaihang
-Kaihang selected a creativity test they scored a 50.91Chart, radar chart
+selected a creativity test they scored a 50.91Chart, radar chart

 Description automatically generated

-Nicholas selected another personality trait test Graphical user interface, text, application
+## Nicholas selected another personality trait test Graphical user interface, text, application

 Description automatically generated

- Ideal Jobs for the team members are as followed:
+# Ideal Jobs for the team members are as followed:

-Amy – Working for Google with their Sentient Robots (AI specialisation)
+### Amy
+- AI specialisation

+### Ahmed
-Ahmed – Software Engineer
+– Software Engineer

+### Kaihang
-Kaihang – Software Programmer
+– Software Programmer

+### Nicholas
-Nicholas – Financial Adviser
+– Financial Adviser

 Leaving aside Nicholas’ Financial Adviser job selection, the ideal jobs from Amy, Ahmed and Kaihang all involve great usage of computer languages to create varying different outcomes focusing on certain fields, however being more specific between a programmer and an engineer is more title based with a focus on programmer generally solving solutions with pre-existing tools/frameworks where as an engineer leans more towards developing those tools/frameworks and software programmes focus on a single stage of the development cycle whereas the engineer see it from start to end.